rwblokzijl/Msc-thesis-EuroToken/thesis.md

 3 **competitive features**
 5 **back-up system**

-- Offline payments
+- Off-line payments
 - Peer to Peer
 - Instant transfer
-- No intermedeary to the initial transaction
+- No intermediary to the initial transaction
 * In the future the validator might be replaced by a more decentralised system
 - Disaster mode